ChrisMarshallNY/ITCB-master/README.md

 This is an alias to the actual file that we'll be working on in the project.

-At the top, in the Scheme Menu, you will note that there are sixteen schemes:
+At the top, in the Scheme Menu, you will note that there are sixteen schemes (**NOTE:** The displayed order is likely to be different):

 - "`00-StartingPoint-Bluetooth 8-Ball On Mac (App)`"
 - "`00-StartingPoint-Bluetooth 8-Ball On iOS (App)`"